dotnet/winforms/Documentation/contributing.md

 * Test fixes, test improvements, and new tests increasing code coverage.
 * Bug fixes that specifically target parity between .NET Core and .NET Framework.

 Please [file an issue][issues] for any larger change you would like to propose.
+Please choose the template most appropriate for the issue type.

 See [Developer Guide](developer-guide.md) to learn how to develop changes for this repository.